wsmd/is-plain/README.md

 `is-plain` is only [**167 bytes**](https://github.com/siddharthkp/bundlesize) minzipped.

-I originally wanted something _very_ small but the available solutions did not quite meet my needs The small package size is one of the goals I was aiming for with `is-plain`.
+I originally wanted something _very_ small but the available solutions did not quite meet my needs.
+The small package size is one of the goals I was aiming for with `is-plain`.

 The following is a [size comparison](https://bundlephobia.com/) between `is-plain` and other popular libraries ranked by size: